The Complete Guide to Electronic Data Interchange (EDI)

 EDI 837 – Health Care Claim Transactions

-The EDI 837 EDI healthcare transactions is used for submitting healthcare claims electronically from providers to insurers.
-Using EDI 837, providers transmit professional, institutional and dental claims along with relevant details like patient information, diagnoses, procedures performed, itemized services and charges.
-Insurers then send EDI 835 Claim Payment/Advice transactions to providers detailing payment amounts, adjustments and remaining patient liabilities.
-EDI 837 helps expedite claims processing, reduce rejections and accelerate payments.
+The EDI 837 EDI healthcare transactions are used for submitting healthcare claims electronically from providers to insurers.
+Using EDI 837, providers transmit professional, institutional, and dental claims along with relevant details like patient information, diagnoses, procedures performed, itemized services, and charges.
+Insurers then send EDI 835 Claim Payment/Advice transactions to providers detailing payment amounts, adjustments, and remaining patient liabilities.
+EDI 837 helps expedite claims processing, reduce rejections, and accelerate payments.

-HIPAA compliance is critical EDI transactions healthcare when implementing EDI 837 to exchange protected health information.
+HIPAA compliance is critical for EDI transactions when implementing EDI 837 to exchange protected health information.
 Providers must validate that EDI 837 claim details match patients’ medical records.
-They also need to track and report on performance metrics like claim acceptance rates, processing times and payment ratios obtained through EDI 837 and 835 transactions.
-However, the automation of claims submission reduces labour costs and payment delays for providers.
+They also need to track and report on performance metrics like claim acceptance rates, processing times, and payment ratios obtained through EDI 837 and 835 transactions.
+However, the automation of claims submission reduces labor costs and payment delays for providers.

 EDI 835 – Health Care Claim Payment/Advice